bgallag6/specFit/README.md

 ## 2. Using your own data

-To use this library, a pre-processing program must create `dataCube.npy` and `timestamps.npy`.
+To use this library, a pre-processing program must create `dataCube.npy`, `timestamps.npy`, and `exposures.npy`.
 It is suggested that a user starts by modifying `preProcessDemo.py`, which generates test TIFF files and then creates the needed `.npy` files.
 After modifying this file, all of the processing steps can be executed using

 ```
 make demo